Pia Muehlenbeck Rocks A Skimpy Bikini In The Maldives

-Pia Muehlenbeck delighted fans with a sexy upload the showed her in a skimpy little bikini.
-The April 4 post was one of her hottest Instagram photos in recent weeks and her 2 million fans were delighted by the sight.
+Pia Muehlenbeck delighted fans with a sexy upload that showed her in a skimpy little bikini.
+The April 4 post was one of her hottest Instagram photos in recent weeks, and her 2 million fans were delighted by the sight.

 The latest addition to Pia’s feed captured the model hanging out in the Maldives.
-She stood on a wooden boardwalk, just outside of a tiki hut that sat directly over the glistening, blue Indian Ocean.
+She stood on a wooden boardwalk just outside of a tiki hut that sat directly over the glistening, blue Indian Ocean.
 Pia wore a small orange life preserver around her waist and looked out ahead with a slight smile.

-In her caption, she asked fans for their opinions on COVID-19 and whether or not they had plans to travel before a vaccine is made.
+In her caption, she asked fans for their opinions on COVID-19 and whether they had plans to travel before a vaccine is made.
 Her figure looked absolutely incredible in a tiny bikini that accentuated her fit figure.

 Pia wore a mismatched suit that was simple yet super sexy.
 Its top was strapless and barely covered her chest while her tanned cleavage was on full display.
 The top twisted in the middle of her cups, drawing even more attention to her chest.
 Thanks to the cut of the piece, her toned arms and shoulders were able to be seen in their entirety.
-Pia’s bottoms were just as sexy and highlighted her bombshell lower-half.
+Pia’s bottoms were just as sexy and highlighted her bombshell lower half.

 The life preserver partially blocked the bottoms, but fans were still treated to a decent glimpse.
-Its thin navy sides sat high on her thighs, offering a teasing glimpse of her toned tummy and trim midsection.
-The front boasted an orange and white striped fabric that was hardly enough to cover her modesty.
-Meanwhile, her beautiful and bronze legs were also on full-display.
+Its thin navy sides sat high on her thighs, offering a teasing flash of her toned tummy and trim midsection.
+The front boasted an orange-and-white striped fabric that was hardly enough to cover her modesty.
+Meanwhile, her beautiful bronze legs were also on full display.

 She kept her accessories simple for the tropical outing, wearing only a small gold bangle on her left wrist.
 The model styled her shoulder-length tresses with a middle part and a few loose, beachy waves.
-Her highlighted tresses spilled messily on both of her shoulders.
+Her highlighted tresses spilled messily on both shoulders.

 Fans have given the upload plenty of praise in the form of likes and comments.
-The shot has already accrued over 48,000 likes and 593 comments overnight.
+The shot has already accrued over 48,000 likes and 593 comments.
 Some fans raved over her figure while many others commented on their travel plans.

 “No, we can’t live like this forever,” one fan commented.